tkhamez/neucore/README.md

 - visit https://developers.eveonline.com/applications
 - create a new application (eg: brvneucore-dev)
 - Connection Type: "Authentication & API Access", add the required scopes.
-Scopes for the Core back-end are configured with the environment variable BRAVECORE_EVE_SCOPES.
+Scopes for the Core backend are configured with the environment variable BRAVECORE_EVE_SCOPES.
 - set the callback to https://localhost/api/user/auth/callback (change domain/port as required)